HumzahChoudry/HumzahChoudry.github.io/_posts/2017-08-12-welcome-to-jekyll.markdown

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

+How to add in a youtube video <iframe width="560" height="315" src="https://www.youtube.com/embed/dO062ENe3jM" frameborder="0" allowfullscreen></iframe>

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll
 [jekyll-talk]: https://talk.jekyllrb.com/